Each composition can contain a number of decks, which you can use to manage your videos, still images, audio files and sources.

 To change the order of decks, just drag em around.

-Closing a deck will remove a deck from the current screen, but keep its contents intact and it will remain part of the composition.
+Closing a deck will remove a deck from view, but keep its contents intact and it will remain part of the composition.
 It will remain closed until you open it again.

 By default, when you add the first file to a deck, it will get the name of the folder that contains that file.
 If that doesn't mean anything to you, you can use the Rename option to give it a more meaningful name.